 A hierarchical system of organization is essential because the whole system’s integrity is important.
 However, to maintain this system’s integrity, information must also be qualitative to assist decision-making.
 In this qualitative change, information flows from one end to another but is also continuously transformed, evaluated, checked against the system integrity, before it is passed onto the next level.
 Messages cannot directly flow from one part to another, because such a flow is not just quantitatively suboptimal (due to the NxN complexity) but also detrimental to overall system integrity.
 Therefore, it is essential not just to quantitatively reduce the signaling complexity through the hierarchy but also to change the meaning of the messages as they traverse up and down the levels of the hierarchy.

 How a Problem Spreads in a System

-With this background about hierarchy, we can now analyze the consequences of not fixing problems.
+With this background, we can now analyze the consequences of not fixing problems.
 If a workman’s lathe is not immediately repaired, then there will be consequences—e.g., the workman’s productivity will decline.
 With declining productivity, the revenues may decline, and the supervisor who is tasked to balance their budget (of expenses and revenue) will be compelled to cut the factory costs.
 Instead of fixing the lathe to get the productivity back, the supervisor now decides to cut the expenses on the factory.